antonindurieux/personal-website-offline-/_portfolio/1_accelerometer_anomaly_detection.md

 ## 3. Statistical features extraction

-I used the [tsfresh](https://tsfresh.readthedocs.io/en/latest/){:target="_blank"} Python package to automatically calculates a large number of time series characteristics on each recording.
+I used the [tsfresh](https://tsfresh.readthedocs.io/en/latest/){:target="_blank"} Python package to automatically calculate a large number of time series characteristics on each recording.

 As I didn't have information on which features could make sense to characterize abnormal series, I chose to extract a large set of them that seemed of possible use.
 The process of feature calculation taking a lot of time, I [pickled](https://docs.python.org/3/library/pickle.html){:target="_blank"} the output DataFrames.